5 Hot Marketing Career Areas Worth Checking Out

-A 2011 survey found that almost 87 percent of recent marketing degree and diploma graduates were employed.
-And in 2013, 77 percent of diploma holders and over 89 percent of degree holders were working in positions that were related to their education.2 So a large majority of marketing college students have found that an education has helped them find jobs.
+A Job Bank survey from 2011 found that almost 87 percent of recent marketing degree and diploma graduates were employed.
+And in 2013, 77 percent of diploma holders and over 89 percent of degree holders were working in positions that were related to their education.
+So a large majority of marketing college students have found that an education has helped them find jobs.

 What Could Marketing School Teach Me?

 What you learn about in marketing school can be dependent on whether you are earning a certificate, diploma, or degree.
 From print advertising to digital marketing courses, you could learn about many different subjects when you attend one of the top marketing schools.
 Here are some topics that could be covered: